svlad-90/livelooping/README.md

 ----

-## Some dust in your eyes
+## Pull the wool over your eyes

-This section should contain something, that will make you read till the end.
+This section should contain something, that will make you read the document till the end.

 Let me place here the screen-shot of the logical device's views, without explaining what is located there.
+This should pique your interest.

-I'm pretty sure, that my colleagues loopers will recognize main features :)
+I'm pretty sure, that my colleagues, loopers, will recognize the main features :)

 **"Looper mux" logical device:**